JagathVishnuSV/FocusGuard---Real-Time-Adaptive-Procrastination-Detector/README.md

 5. **Stop the session** from the UI or `POST /api/session/stop`; summaries persist to `data/session_log.jsonl`.

 FocusGuard keeps a rolling buffer of the latest 10 000 events.
 Ghost predictions update even before the ML ensemble has enough data, so the UI never goes silent while warming up.

+### Idle Alerts & Nudges
+- Tweak `ENABLE_IDLE_ALERTS`, `ENABLE_IDLE_POPUP`, `IDLE_ALERT_THRESHOLD_SECONDS`, and `IDLE_ALERT_COOLDOWN_SECONDS` in `config.py` to control whether FocusGuard plays a Windows chime and/or popup when you have been idle for too long.
+- Idle alert events are logged as `idle_alert` in the activity stream so analytics and downstream features know when a manual nudge occurred.
+- Defaults: alerts enabled, popup enabled, 5‑minute threshold, 3‑minute cooldown.

 ---